BTS McDonald's packaging is selling for ridiculous amounts on eBay | Dished

 - See also:

-When it comes to the US, McDonald’s says the purple packaging is rolling out across the country and should be available at most locations.
+When it comes to Canada, McDonald’s says the purple packaging is rolling out across the country and should be available at most locations.

 But, for those who can’t seem to track down the high-profile paper memorabilia, you have another, albeit more expensive way to lock some down.